ShunChengWu/3DSSG/exp_log.md

 - 2DSSG_ORBSLAM3_l20_3: bbox augmentation 0.3. use acc_node_cls instaed of iou as the stop and schedular.
 - 2DSSG_ORBSLAM3_l20_4: use spatial encoder (fc,dim=128). bbox augmentation 0.3.
 - 2DSSG_ORBSLAM3_l20_5: try to use different edge descriptor
+- 2DSSG_ORBSLAM3_l20_6: with dyanmic ratio between node and edge